Bifurcation values and monodromy of mixed polynomials: Bifurcation values of Newton non-degenerate mixed polynomials

-\begin{proposition} The subset $U_\Gamma\subset \bP^{m-1}$ of Newton non-degenerate mixed polynomials with fixed Newton boundary $\Gamma$ at infinity is a semi-algebraic open dense set. \end{proposition}
+\begin{proposition} The subsets $U_\Gamma\subset \bP^{m-1}$ and $U^s_\Gamma\subset U_\Gamma$ of Newton non-degenerate and, respectively, strongly non-degenerate mixed polynomials, with fixed Newton boundary $\Gamma$ at infinity, are semi-algebraic open sets. \end{proposition}

-\begin{remark} In the holomorphic setting such a result was proved by Kushnirenko \cite{Ku} and is a consequence of the Bertini-Sard theorem.
-Note that in this setting ``strongly non-degenerate'' is equivalent to ``non-degenerate''.
+\begin{remark} In the holomorphic setting one has ``Zariski-open'' instead of ``open'' and such a result was proved by Kushnirenko \cite{Ku} as a consequence of the Bertini-Sard theorem and of the the fact that ``strongly non-degenerate'' is equivalent to ``non-degenerate''.